dougbtv/astricon2015/app/presentation.md

   ## CoreOS
 ]
 .right-column[
-  CoreOS is awesome, run your containers.
+  CoreOS is a light-weight OS to run your containers on.

+  - Just a couple hundred megs.

   - Fork of ChromeOS

-  - Just a couple hundred megs.
+  - Bootstrapped with simple tools to manage and maintain a cluster.

-  - Your containers run your Linux flavor that you're used to.
+  - Your containers run the Linux flavor that you're used to.

   - Run it where you want: In the closet, in a public/private cloud.
 ]